CyberGenieSolutions/GenieCancerHelpIOSApp/CONTRIBUTING.md

 •	This app ueses [@Firebase](https://firebase.google.com/docs/storage/ios/start/) for analytics.
 GoogleService-Info.plist is not commited to Github due to security reasons.
 You will have to setup Firebase on our side to make this code work.

-•	if you have made any change in database schema, ensure that you update database schema version in setConfiguration function of RealmHelper.class.
+•	If you have made any change in database schema, ensure that you update database schema version in setConfiguration function of RealmHelper.class.

 ## Any questions
 •	Email us on support@cybergeniesolutions.com